-I have read the information sheet and had the opportunity to ask questions in a telephone call/personal conversation with a physician of the CPS-registry.
+I have read the information sheet and have had the opportunity to ask questions.
 My questions were answered comprehensively and comprehensibly.
 I know that my child's participation is voluntary and that I can retract my consent any time without justification and without disadvantages.
-I had enough time to consider my decision to my child's participation and make my own decision.
+I had enough time to reconsider my decision to my child's participation and make my own decision.

-I give my informed consent that my child's biospecimen as well as medical information as described in the information sheet are sent to the CPS-R01, especially for the ADDRess project, to be used for medical research purposes.
-I also give my consent that the specific scientific projects, for which the biospecimen and medical information will be used are without restriction.
+I give my informed consent that my child's biospecimen as well as medical information as described in the information sheet are sent to the CPS-R01 to be used for medical research purposes especially for the ADDRess project.

-I transfer ownership of my child's biospecimen to Medical School Hannover.
+I transfer ownership of the biospecimen to Medical School Hannover.

-with "yes" or "no":

-- For the collection of additional medical information/biospecimen □ yes □ no

-- If further consent is necessary for the use of your child's medical information □ yes □ no

-- If our research identifies actionable findings that may be relevant to your child's health □ yes □ no

-This contact will occur through
+"yes" or "no": 7,1 - For the collection of additional medical information/biospeci men □ yes □ no - If further consent is necessary for the use of your child's med ical information □ yes □ no If our research identifies actionable findings that may be rele- health vant to your child's □ yes □ no This contact will occur through the institution that collected my child's biospecimen and data or by the following physician (please give this information to the physician if the latter is preferred): Physician name and address:

-□ myself

-Address:

-Phone number:

-□ the following physician

-Name of physician:

-Address of physician:

-I approve that I may be contacted at a later time point for the following reasons, please check the boxes
+I approve that I may be contacted at a later time point for the following reasons, please check the boxes with